-Exceptions to policy, made for students passing on to the next level in spite of attendance issues, are at the discretion of the Center Director and must be noted as an exception in the student's file at the end of each session at each center. (i.e. poor attendance but good grades).
+Exceptions to policy, made for students passing on to the next level in spite of attendance issues, are at the discretion of the Program Director and must be noted as an exception in the student's file at the end of each session at each center. (i.e. poor attendance but good grades).
 An Exception to Policy, in the case of attendance may be made as long as the student in question is required to make up any hours missed beyond the 3 days acceptable absence.
 A note of this exception must be placed in the student's file.
-All students are expected to respect the scheduledclasshours.
+All students are expected to respect the scheduled class hours.

-- In the Intensive and Semi-Intensive Programs, one absence will be recorded each time a student is tardy threetimes. - In the Saturday Programs, one absence will be recorded each time a student is tardy three times. - In the TEFL Certificate Program, if a trainee is 15 minutes late, he or she will be marked "Late".
+- In the Intensive and Semi-Intensive Programs, one absence will be recorded each time a student is tardy three times. - In the TEFL Certificate Program, if a trainee is 15 minutes late, he or she will be marked "Late".
 Two times "Late" equals a half period absent, and 4 times "Late" represents an entire period absent.
 If a trainee is marked one-half hour late, he or she will be marked for one-half attendance.
 If a trainee is an hour late, he or she will be marked absent for the entire period.